rineliniguezsosa/Cloud-DevOps/Linuxintro/README.md

 **Disk Quotas**: Disk space can be restricted by implementing disk quotas which alert a system administrator before a user consumes too much disk space or a partition becomes full

+**Boot Loaders**:bootstrap loader, bootstrap or boot loader.
+This small program's only job is to load other data and programs which are then executed from RAM.